fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

 ## Connect to ADPDesktop
 In this section you are going to establish a Remote Desktop Connection to ADPDesktop virtual machine.

+**IMPORTANT**: If you are executing the lab in a Spektra CloudLabs environment, you will be automatically connected to the ADPDesktop VM and there is no need to execute the steps below.
+You can skip to the next section **Install required software onto ADPDesktop**.

 **IMPORTANT**|
 -------------|
 **Execute these steps on your host computer**|

-**IMPORTANT**: If you are executing the lab in a Spektra Labs environment, use the link provided in the Lab Environment tab to connect to the virtual machine.
-Once connected you can skip to the next section **Install required software onto ADPDesktop**.

 1. In the Azure Portal, navigate to the lab resource group and click the **ADPDesktop** virtual machine.